msqr1/modulizer/MVP.md

 ## Code input requirement
 - Headers must not define macros that affect other files
+- Declarations in one header must have their definitions in one source with the same base name

 ## Future features
 - Dependency analysis